thatoneguythough/thatoneguythough/README.md

 - 👋 Hi, I’m @thatoneguythough
-- 👀 I’m interested in brute forcing and app development
+- 👀 I’m interested in emulation for cooperative gameplay
-- 🌱 I’m currently learning voodoo
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on something cool
+- 🚀 I’m looking to collaborate on hardware emulation
-- 📫 How to reach me?
-Are there DMs on Github?
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I know how to do "hello world"
+- ⚡ Fun fact: I was in WWZ

 <!---
 thatoneguythough/thatoneguythough is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.